Nicotine salt: Level and rate of delivery

 A free-base nicotine solution with an acid reduces the pH, which makes it possible to provide higher levels of nicotine without irritating the throat.
 Nicotine salts are thought to amplify the level and rate of nicotine delivery to the user.
 The speed of nicotine salts uptake into the body with the use of electronic cigarettes is close to the speed of nicotine uptake from traditional cigarettes.
 Traditional cigarettes provide high levels of nicotine, but with the taste of tobacco and paper smoke which many may find undesirable.
 Pod mods, however, can provide high levels of nicotine without the negative smoking experience.

 Nicotine salts are less harsh and less bitter and as a consequence e-liquids that contain nicotine salts are more tolerable even with high nicotine concentrations.
 Nicotine salts in aerosol form do not generally generate the sensation of irritation in the chest and lungs that regular cigarettes do.
 Protonated nicotine salt is easier for less experienced users to inhale.
 This smoother experience of nicotine delivery into the body makes nicotine salts popular amongst those new to vaping e-liquids and those seeking a nicotine replacement therapy that is more commensurate to smoking traditional cigarettes.

+As of 2023, many manufacturers in the United Kingdom have been observed to have shifted to nicotine salt-only disposable pods, after previously offering a majority of products in conventional liquids containing freebase nicotine.
+This is widely seen as being due to nicotine salt's more addictive nature.
+Nicotine salts' more addictive nature has also seen an increase in the uptake of vaping by children.

 Brands

 The latest generation of e-cigarettes, "pod products," such as Juul, have the highest nicotine content (50 mg/mL), in protonated salt, rather than the free-base nicotine form found in earlier generations.
 In June 2015, Juul introduced a pod mod device containing nicotine salt.
 British American Tobacco stated that they have been using nicotine salts in their US Vuse e-liquid brand since 2012.

 There has been a proliferation of pod-based products with high nicotine concentration, triggered by Juul's financial success.
 As of September 2018, there were no less than 39 similar Juul devices as well as 15 Juul-compatible pods being offered.
 Tested show that the pod mods Juul, Bo, Phix, and Suorin contain nicotine salts in a solution with propylene glycol and glycerin.

 Nicotine Salt vaping devices are also available in disposable form, multiple brands exist and since their popularity is rising, many new brands of disposable nicotine salt devices are coming to the market.
-In the United Kingdom, the maximum nicotine level allowed by law is 20mg.
+In the United Kingdom, the maximum nicotine concentration allowed by law is 20mg/ml.